jadebarclay/digitaltools/index.md

 {% capture workshopinfo %}

-This site is designed as a companion to [Griffith Library's](https://www.griffith.edu.au/library) Digital Tools for Research workshop, presented in collaboration with Griffith [RED](https://www.griffith.edu.au/research/research-services/researcher-education-development).
+This site is designed as a companion to [Jade Barclay's](https://jadebarclay.github.io) Digital Tools for Research Life workshop, presented in collaboration with [PhD Cafe](mailto:jade.barclay@sydney.edu.au?subject=PhDCafe).
+The recommended apps, tools and techniques are updated after each live workshop.
 It can also be treated as a standalone, self-paced tutorial.

 {% endcapture %}